The importance of a solid foundation

 Held in our teaching studio in Adelaide, South Australia.

-Pre-registration is open now; click for details
+Pre-registration is open now; click for details and pricing

 Feb 17th - 21st 2025

-Power-assist bead and multi-stone claw setting
+Power-assist bead and castle setting

 Feb 24th - 28th 2025

-In-house assisted practice week
+In-house teacher-supported practice week

 March 3rd - 7th 2025

-Power-assist bead and multi-stone claw setting
+Power-assist bead and castle setting

 Our Vision